kean/Nuke/Documentation/NukeUI.docc/AnimatedImages.md

 imageView.playerOptions = options
 ```

-**Raise the budget.** ``AnimatedImagePlayer/Options/maxBufferSize`` decides whether an animation fits, and trades memory for CPU: one that fits is decoded once and never again, one that doesn't is decoded for as long as it plays.
-It is a fifth of the pool by default, so raising ``AnimatedImageFramePool/costLimit`` raises it too.
+**Raise the limit.** ``AnimatedImageFramePool/costLimit`` decides how many animations fit, and trades memory for CPU: one that fits is decoded once and never again, one that doesn't is decoded for as long as it plays. ``AnimatedImagePlayer/Options/maxBufferSize`` goes the other way: it is a ceiling on one player, for an animation that should play out of a window however much room the pool has.

 Memory is bounded either way.
 On a memory warning the pool holds every animation at two frames and gives the windows back a minute later, or sooner if the app is backgrounded and returns; ``AnimatedImageFramePool/reduceMemoryUsage()`` does the same on demand.
 A player nobody is watching gives its window back too, so the animations a list has scrolled past cost almost nothing.